serpapi/awesome-seo-tools/README.md

 - [Semrush's Keyword Magic Tool](https://www.semrush.com/analytics/keywordmagic/start) - Find millions of keyword suggestions for your SEO.

 - [Long Tail Pro](https://longtailpro.com/) - The best keyword research tool for long tail keywords.

+- [Seoformulas](https://www.seoformulas.com) - Discover untapped keywords and build powerful SEO formulas to rank higher in the SERPs.

 ## Backlink Analysis

 Delve deep into your link profile and discover opportunities for growth and risk mitigation.

-- [Majestic](https://majestic.com/) - Find out who links to your website
+- [Majestic](https://majestic.com/) - Find out who links to your website.

 - [Monitor Backlinks](https://monitorbacklinks.com/) - Check the good and bad backlinks for you and the competition.

-- [Respona](https://respona.com/) - The all in one link building tool
+- [Respona](https://respona.com/) - The all in one link building tool.

 - Other "All in one SEO tools" offer this feature as well.